 OCC's rules are designed so that the performance on all options is between OCC and a group of brokerage firms called clearing members that carry the positions of all option holders and writers in their OCC accounts.
 The clearing members must meet OCC's financial requirements for participation and provide collateral for the positions of option writers that they carry.
 The writer's brokerage firm may require the investor to provide related collateral in connection with the positions, as described below.
 Through a legal novation process, OCC becomes the buyer to every seller clearing member and the seller to every buyer clearing member.
 This system is designed to back the performance of options and manage counterparty risk to facilitate the settlement of options trades in the event a clearing member fails to meet its obligations.
-However, there is still risk OCC may not have sufficient financial resources to settle the obligations and you may suffer loss up to any amount owed to you.
+However, there is still risk that OCC may not have sufficient financial resources to settle the obligations.